 Add a Package

-Adding a new package to the Swift Package Index is straightforward.
-Every package indexed by this site comes from a list of package repository URLs, stored in a publicly available JSON file.
+Anyone can add a package to the Swift Package Index.
+Every package indexed by the site comes from a list of package repository URLs, stored in a publicly available JSON file.
 To add a package to the index, add a URL to a package repository to that file.

 Please feel free to submit your own, or other people's repositories to this list.
-There are a few requirements, but they are simple.
+There are a few requirements, but they aren't onerous.

 The easiest way to validate that packages meet the requirements is to run the validation tool included in this repository.
 Fork this repository and clone your fork locally.
 Then edit